Codecademy/docs/content/go/concepts/loops/loops.md

 ## Three Component Loop

-The three component loop syntax is the same as ones used in C or Java.
-This is what is most often called a `for` loop in other languages.
+The three-component loop syntax is the same as those used in C or Java.
+This is often called a `for` loop in other languages.

 ### Syntax